Homemade Chicken Croquettes

-As a child, mom made many croquettes recipes.
-But, they were always from scratch, never with leftover ingredients.
-Over the years, living abroad, I've mostly seen people use leftover meat to make croquettes, shepherds pie, or meat pies.
+As a child, my mom made many croquette recipes.
+But they were always from scratch, never with leftover ingredients.
+Over the years, living abroad, I’ve mostly seen people use leftover meat to make croquettes, shepherd’s pie, or meat pies.

-Today, I'm going to show you how I make these from scratch, and yet, you can also use leftovers in the fridge as stated below.
-You can also stuff these with cheese to make cheese-stuffed croquettes
+Today, I will show you how I make these from scratch, and you can also use leftovers in the fridge, as stated below.
+You can also stuff these with cheese to make cheese-stuffed croquettes.

 Ingredients and substitutes

-- Chicken - I am making the chicken from scratch.
+- Chicken – I am making the chicken from scratch, so I’m using skinless chicken breast.
 And yet, you can also use 4 cups of shredded cooked chicken.

 - Potatoes – Have leftover mashed potatoes?
 Use it.
 I boiled potatoes for this dish.